 In a two-year stint as a comedy writer and on-air performer with FM 104, then boasting the largest per capita audience in Australian radio, he landed the Australian Federation of Radio Broadcasters “Raward” for the Best New Talent on Australian metropolitan radio in 1989.

-In 1992 he was asked to join the Nine Network, hosting the morning variety show “In Brisbane Today” with Fiona McDonald.
+In 1992 he joined the Nine Network, hosting the morning variety show “In Brisbane Today” with Fiona McDonald.
 It was the beginning of a formidable career lasting from 1993 to 2010 where he worked as a sports presenter and journalist with Nine News.
-In 2010 Steve developed a breakthrough workplace education programme – the Head Heart & Body Master Class – which in its first year trained over 1200 staff at QR National, the Nine Network, Lend Lease and ANZ Private.
-In late January 2012, 18 months after finishing at Nine, he was asked by the Managing Director Ms Kylie Blucher to return to the station and deliver his ground-breaking Master Class to all 120 full-time staff.
+In 2010, Steve developed a breakthrough workplace education programme – the Head Heart & Body Master Class – which in its first year trained over 1200 staff at QR National, the Nine Network, Lend Lease and ANZ Private.
+In January 2012, 18 months after finishing at Nine, he was asked by the Managing Director Ms Kylie Blucher to return to the station and deliver his ground-breaking Master Class to all 120 full-time staff.
 It was the first blanket training the station had undertaken since 1993.

 Meantime Steve’s bookings as a comedian, after-dinner speaker and master of ceremonies continue to build.
 His clients all demand, and receive, the very best in quality entertainment.